-Buildings and public art give us a real sense of how the city has grown as well as commemorating our past, present and future.
+Buildings and public art show how the city has grown, commemorating our past, present and future.

-Resource consent is required from Council for alterations to, or demolition of heritage items in the Christchurch City or Banks Peninsula District Plans.
+Resource consent is required for demolition or relocation of, and some alterations to, heritage items scheduled in the Christchurch District Plan.

 A history of women's suffrage in Christchurch and information on the Kate Sheppard Memorial.

 The Council maintains flag poles in the following locations and are maintained quarterly.